-In addition to developing hunt skills, our camp program is making lifelong conservationists by modeling essential character qualities and encouraging community service.
+- In addition to developing hunt skills, our camp program is making lifelong conservationists by modeling essential character qualities like stewardship and also encouraging community service.

-The Banding with Youth Program provided hands on waterfowl research and field experience to 53 youth in partnership with Conaway Ranch and Grizzly Island WA.
+- The Banding with Youth Program provided hands-on waterfowl research and field experience to more than 50 youth.

 Sharing a Love for Hunting

-By affecting public policies and building partnerships, California Waterfowl is producing results that help sustain waterfowl, wetlands, and our hunting heritage.
+Through political advocacy and building partnerships, California Waterfowl is producing results that help sustain waterfowl, wetlands and our hunting heritage:

-Newly adopted by the USFWS, the Western Mallard Model used for setting hunt regulations follows nearly two decades of data gathering on the part of the DFG and California Waterfowl.
+- Recently adopted by the USFWS, the Western Mallard Model used for setting hunt regulations follows nearly two decades of data gathering on the part of the DFW and California Waterfowl.

-Analysis of the Bay Delta Conservation Plan and other state water initiatives to protect water supplies and deliveries for wetlands and other waterfowl habitat.
+- Analyzed the Bay Delta Conservation Plan and other water initiatives to protect water supplies for wetlands and other key waterfowl habitat.

-We are increasing hunter opportunity through working cooperatively with DFG and USFWS on public land hunt programs, as well as initiatives such as the SHARE Program to provide public access to private lands.
+- We are increasing hunter opportunity through working cooperatively with DFW and USFWS on public land hunt programs, as well as initiatives such as the SHARE Program to provide public access to private lands.

-Regulatory work with the F&G Commission to set appropriate waterfowl seasons and bag limits, protect waterfowl hunting on state-owned navigable waterways and ensure public land opportunities for field trials, hunt tests and hunting dog training.
+- Regulatory work with the F&G Commission to set appropriate waterfowl seasons and bag limits, protect waterfowl hunting on state lands and waters and ensure public land opportunities for field trials, hunt tests and hunting dog training.

-State Legislation is sponsored annually by CWA to protect hunting and/or support waterfowl habitat, while other bills are opposed which threaten water for wetlands, the use of sporting arms and ammunition, DFG habitat and public hunt program budgets, etc.
+- State legislation is sponsored annually by California Waterfowl to protect hunting and/or support waterfowl habitat (2 separate CWA bills were signed into law in 2014), while other bills are opposed which threaten water for wetlands, hunting, the use of sporting arms and ammunition, DFW habitat and public hunt program budgets, etc.

 Donations directly support California Waterfowl’s mission and leverage government funding for habitat projects across California.